New Apostolic Church: Hierarchy

-Previously, there was a Sub-Deacon ministry.
-However, over time, the responsibilities of Deacons and Sub-Deacons began to overlap.
-After a District Apostles Meeting, it was decided that, as of 1 January 2002, no more Sub-Deacons would be ordained.

 Structure

-The international office of the New Apostolic Church is located in Zürich, Switzerland, and is the seat of the New Apostolic Church International Apostle Unity (NAKI).
+The international office of the New Apostolic Church is located in Zurich, Switzerland, and is the seat of the New Apostolic Church International Apostle Unity (NAKI).
 The members of NAKI are the Chief Apostle, the District Apostles and the Apostles and the worldwide church is led from there.
 The church is divided into several regional churches (districts), covering entire countries or continents.
 Depending on national laws, the District Apostles are the heads of the regional churches (often incorporated) and have sole fiscal authority for their district.
 The NAC is financed by voluntary gifts from the church members and does not collect taxes.
 Money received is used for building maintenance, social aid and aid for the developing countries.
 The church is politically neutral and expects its members to comply with local laws.

 The Chief Apostle and the District Apostles meet regularly to consult each other on church matters of international significance.
 Every three years all Apostles gather for an international general assembly.